Dynamics of Entanglement Wedge Cross Section from Conformal Field Theories: Introduction and Summary

 \section{Introduction and Summary}

-The non-equilibrium dynamics in a given strongly coupled system attracts a lot of attention in the physics community.
-One useful tool to capture this dynamical process is the entanglement entropy (EE), which is defined by
+The strongly coupled many-body systems, which are typically chaotic, attract a lot of attention in the physics community.
+One useful tool to capture the dynamics and the thermalization in such systems is the entanglement entropy (EE), which is defined by

 where $\rho_A$ is a reduced density matrix for a subsystem $A$, obtained by tracing out its complement $A^c$.
 This quantity measures entanglement between subsystem $A$ and its complement $A^c$ if a pure state describes the entire system.
 The EE also plays a significant role in quantum gravity via the AdS/CFT correspondence\cite{Maldacena:1997re,Ryu2006a, Ryu2006, Hubeny2007}.
-In particular, we expect that the dynamics of the entanglement in the certain $d$-dimensional system is related to the dynamics of the spacetime in $d+1$-dimensional asymptotically AdS spacetime.
+Note that the systems with gravity dual (called holographic CFTs) are sometimes referred as ``the most chaotic system''\cite{Maldacena2016} .

-If one considers mixed states $\rho_{AB}$ on a system $AB\equiv A\cup B$ and wishes to measure the correlation between $A$ and $B$, however, we have many measures for mixed states in the literature and no unique choice as opposed to the EE for pure states.
+If one focuses mixed states $\rho_{AB}$ associated with a subsystem $AB\equiv A\cup B$ and wishes to measure the correlation between $A$ and $B$, however, we have many measures in the literature and no unique choice as opposed to the EE for pure states.
 Therefore, from both conceptual and practical viewpoints, we should use the one(s) which have a clear meaning in the setup under consideration.